2023

 Tunable thermal-conductive composites

 We designed a fluidic composite with fluidic channels embedded.
-By altering the material compositions through the infilled fluidic medium (e.g., water and air), we can adjust the overall thermal insulance and heat capacity of the composites accordingly.
+By altering the material compositions through the infilled fluidic medium (e.g., water with a thermal conductivity of 0.6W/(m·K) and air with a thermal conductivity of 0.026W/(m·K)), we can adjust the overall thermal insulance and heat capacity of the composites accordingly.

 Fabrication of the composites